Kitware/vtk-book/VTKBook/05Chapter5.md

 Single-valued functions, such as temperature or pressure, are examples of scalar data, which is one attribute type.
 More generally, attribute data can be treated as n-dimensional data arrays.
 For example, the single-valued function temperature can be treated as a 1 x 1 array, while velocity can be treated as a 3 x 1 array of components in the x, y, and z directions.
 This abstract model for data attribute can be extended throughout the visualization system.
 Some systems extend this model to include the structure of the data.
 For example, a 3D image dataset (i.e., a volume) can be represented as a 3D array of l x m x n data values.
 Unstructured data can be represented as a 3D vector of position, plus an array of connectivity.
 We refer to this general approach as the hyperdata model for visualization data (see ["Other Data Abstractions"](05Chapter5.md#57-other-data-abstractions)).

-In the following sections we describe data attributes using the simpler type-specific model (**Figure 5-6**).
+In the following sections we describe data attributes using the simpler type-specific model ({ref}`Figure 5-6 <Figure-5-6>`).
 We also limit ourselves to three-dimensional structure, since the dataset structure and graphics are assumed to be three-dimensional.

 ### Scalars